zeryx/zeryx.github.io/_posts/2015-09-07-forecasting-earthquakes.markdown

 #### historic global Earthquakes ####
 `History doesn't repeat itself, but it does rhyme. - Mark Twain`

-If you ask an analyst who plans to predict any future event, the very first piece of data most of them will ask for ask for is historic records where similar events to what is being predicted have occured.
+If you ask any analyst what they need to forecast a future event, the very first piece of data most of them will ask for ask for will be all of the historic data containing events similar to what is being forecast.
 Thankfully the US National Centres for Environmental Information (NOAA) have some very nice [databases][noaa] containing a wealth of accurate earthquake events, this is arguably the most critical variable as fault-lines and at-risk areas would be pretty hard to discover without them.

 The third variable is *historic earthquake data*